nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - prefers typing to mouse interactions
 - is reasonably comfortable using CLI apps

 **Value proposition**: ConcertPhonebook allows concert organisers to add, delete and quickly sift through many contacts, from whom to obtain required resources or fulfill their professional obligations.
-Contacts will include roles, such as band, audience and staff.
-It provides an efficient CLI optimised for fast typists, complemented by a GUI for convenience.
+Contacts will include roles, such as promoter, logistics, sound technician, etc. It provides an efficient CLI optimised for fast typists, complemented by a GUI for convenience.

 ### User stories